|When I originally laid out this website, in

 monitor of at least SVGA (800x600 pixel) size and 12"

 that looked OK and read well on such screens.
-Although the
+The

-original design of HTML was intended to provide simple automatic
+original design of HTML was to provide simple automatic

-using desktop publishing packates, who wanted to lay out carefully and
+using desktop publishing packages; they wanted to lay out

-enable more web designer control of the layout of web pages, and pretty
+enable more control of the layout of web pages, and pretty

 bigger with higher resolutions, the extra

 page size was wasted on sites formatted by 800x600 or